 At the start of the study, all participants scored 44 and over on the PCL-C test, indicating a high likelihood of PTSD symptoms.
-Towards the conclusion of the study, the majority of participants from the group who took part in transcendental meditation saw lower scores: below 34, indicating a significant reduction in the severity of symptoms.
+Towards the conclusion of the study, the majority of participants from the group who took part in Transcendental meditation saw lower scores: below 34, indicating a significant reduction in the severity of symptoms.

-The findings suggest, based on the drastic reduction in the severity of symptoms among the test group, that transcendental meditation may be more effective as a treatment for alleviating PTSD than previously known.
+The findings suggest, based on the drastic reduction in the severity of symptoms among the test group, that Transcendental meditation may be more effective as a treatment for alleviating PTSD than previously known.

 “Our study shows, that after 3 months of meditation, this group, on average, was out of PTSD.
 It offers a way for others to effectively deal with this problem,” said Michael Dillbeck, co-author of the study.